AdobeDocs/experience-platform.en/help/sources/connectors/marketing-automation/braze.md

 | Dataflow ID | The dataflow ID associated with your Experience Platform source. |
 | Streaming Endpoint | The streaming endpoint associated with your Experience Platform source. **Note**: [!DNL Braze] automatically converts this to the batch streaming endpoint. |

 For information on how to retrieve these values, read the guide on [getting started with Platform APIs](../../../landing/api-authentication.md).
-For information on using the [!DNL Braze] dashboard, read the [!DNL Braze] [guide on navigating to Currents](https://www.braze.com/docs/user_guide/data_and_analytics/braze_currents/setting_up_currents/#step-2-navigate-to-currents).
+For information on using the [!DNL Braze] dashboard, read the [!DNL Braze] guide on how to [Navigate to Currents](https://www.braze.com/docs/user_guide/data_and_analytics/braze_currents/setting_up_currents/#step-2-navigate-to-currents).

 ## Next steps

-By reading this document, you have completed prerequisite setup needed in order to stream data from your [!DNL Braze Currents] account to Experience Platform.
+By reading this document, you have completed the prerequisite setup needed in order to stream data from your [!DNL Braze Currents] account to Experience Platform.
 You can now proceed to the guide on [connecting [!DNL Braze Currents] to Experience Platform using the user interface](../../tutorials/ui/create/marketing-automation/braze.md).